evanfrawley/idyll-lang.github.io/docs/open-source-github.md

 The main repository for Idyll is here: https://github.com/idyll-lang/idyll.
 Feel free to open issues or create pull requests.

-The code for the Idyll compiler is here: https://github.com/idyll-lang/idyll-compiler.
-If you are having problems with the compiler, please submit an issue there.

 There is also a [public chatroom on Gitter](https://gitter.im/idyll-lang/Lobby) if you'd like to say "Hi!" or ask a quick question.